We are here to help make sure you meet any legal requirements and get through the building consent process.

 Refer to the building consents fee schedule(external link), which also outlines further detail on how to pay including levies to be paid.

 Also, refer to our guide to building consent fees and charges for estimated building consent fees based on a project value.

 If you wish to make changes to your building consent, you can apply for a minor variation or an amendment.
 A minor variation or amendment must be granted before the building work is carried out.

 See minor variations or amendments to a building consent (external link)to check if your change is a minor variation or an amendment, including information on how to apply and associated fees.

 Building consents are valid for 12 months from the date of issue.

 Building work must have commenced within 12 months or the building consent will automatically lapse unless an extension of time to start work has been requested.

 If the building consent has lapsed you will need to apply for a new building consent if you want to proceed with the building work.

 Your letter needs to include the following information:

-A fee applies for the extension, please refer to the Notice to fix section under building inspection fees(external link).
+A fee applies for the extension, please refer to the building consent fee schedule.